HexFluid/spod_python/README.md

 ## Memory Usage
 SPOD is a memory-demanding algorithm.
 Before running it on your own case, please check if the memory requirement has been met.
 The table below helps estimate the memory usage of new cases.
-All data are obtained by running *spod.spod* in default mode.
+All data are obtained by running *spod.spod* in 'fast' mode.

 | Case | Snapshot count | Data count / snapshot | Memory usage | CPU time |
 | :--: | :------------: | :-------------------: | :----------: | :------: |